naacl-org/naacl-2025-website/_pages/registration/registration.md

 * Since workshop notifications can come after early registration ends, there will be a way to add a paper to a registration.
-* Authors of Findings papers who choose to present there papers at a workshops or at the main conference will need to register at a Author/Paper Presenter for either the Workshop Only they are presenting at or Full Conference if presenting at the Main Conference.
+* Authors of Findings papers who choose to present there papers at a workshops or at the main conference will need to register at a Author/Paper Presenter (Regular or Student) for either the Workshop Only they are presenting at or Full Conference if presenting at the Main Conference.
 If your paper is presented at workshop but you wish to attend the full conference you will need to register
 * D&I subsidies will continue to be available to offset registration costs and travel for those in need.